jupj/go-issue-34381/README.md

 ## 2. Minimal perfect hash function (for jump table)

 The jump table index is calculated in the following manner, inspired by [0], [1].
+The _hash_ function used is the FNV-based perfect hash function mentioned above.

-For N pre-defined keys (strings):
+For _N_ pre-defined keys (strings):

-1. Define jump table size m: the smallest power of 2 greater than N
+1. Define jump table size _m_: the smallest power of 2 greater than _N_
-2. Assign the keys to buckets: the number of buckets k is the smallest power of 2 greater than N/3 bucket(key) = hash(key) mod k
+2. Assign the keys to buckets: the number of buckets k is the smallest power of 2 greater than _N/3_.
+Each key is assigned to bucket _hash(key) mod k_
-3. Each bucket gets a shift value so that all keys in that bucket get a unique jump table index that doesn't collide with any other key:
+3. Each bucket gets a _shift_ value so that all keys in that bucket get a unique jump table index that doesn't collide with any other key:

         sum = hash(key)